-Zoonoses are infectious diseases caused by bacteria, parasites, fungi, prions or viruses, and they can be transmitted between animals and humans.
-Therefore a close collaboration between natural scientists of all fields is particularly important to ensure a broad exchange of knowledge and experiences.
+Zoonoses are infectious diseases caused by bacteria, parasites, fungi, prions or viruses, and are transmittable between animals and humans.
+Therefore, a close collaboration between human medicine, veterinary medicine and the natural sciences is particularly important to ensure a broad exchange of knowledge and experiences to combat this health burden.

-In this context the National Research Platform for Zoonoses, funded by the Federal Ministry of Education and Research, offers a central information and service network for zoonoses research in Germany.
-The aim is to initiate an exchange of experiences, to strengthen research activities and to cross-link human and veterinary medicine.
+In this context, the National Research Platform for Zoonoses, funded by the Federal Ministry of Education and Research, offers a central information and service network for zoonoses research in Germany.
+The aim is to combine forces in zoonoses research by initiating interdisciplinary cooperation, by exchanging experiences and methods, and by cross-linking human and veterinary medicine, both on national as well as international level.

-The office is situated on three sites: Berlin (c/o Technologie- und Methodenplattform für die vernetzte medizinische Forschung e.V.), Münster (c/o Institute of Molecular Virology, Westfälische Wilhelms-Universität), and Greifswald - Insel Riems (c/o Friedrich-Loeffler-Institut, Federal Research Institute for Animal Health).
-This reflects the diversity within the platform.
+The office is situated at two sites: Münster (c/o Institute of Virology, Westfälische Wilhelms-Universität) and Greifswald – Isle of Riems (c/o Friedrich-Loeffler-Institut, Federal Research Institute for Animal Health).
+Additionally, the platform cooperates with the Research Network of Zoonotic Infectious Diseases, which is coordinated by its office at the Institute of Virology at the Charité Berlin.
+The individual locations cover the diversity of expertise within the platform.

 For more information: